'Don't Breathe': SXSW Review

 Producers and publicists had made a big fuss over billing this as an untitled film, refusing even to provide stills or a poster.
 "I feel this is my first film," the director said by way of introduction, explaining that he was excited to show it to an audience who hadn't seen a spoiler-stuffed trailer.
 Don't worry: Knowing the title in advance diminishes the tension not one bit.
 It's called Don't Breathe because the victim who turns out to stalk the intruders is a blind badass, ready to blast away at any floorboard creak or uncontrollable gasp.

 Charismatic character actor Stephen Lang plays the unnamed Blind Man, a vet living in a large house in an otherwise abandoned Detroit neighborhood.
 Good place for a break-in, especially if you suspect, as our trio of thieves do, that he has a few hundred thousand dollars socked away in there, the settlement from an accident that killed his daughter.
-Alex, who facilitates thefts by stealing keys and alarm info from his father's security business, is also the team's anxious naysayer, usually refusing to take cash because "above $10,000 it's major larceny."
-But this is life-changing money, especially for Rocky (Jane Levy, returning from the Evil Dead remake), who wants to move to California with boyfriend/partner in crime Money (Daniel Zovatto).
+Alex (Dylan Minnette), who facilitates thefts by stealing keys and alarm info from his father's security business, is also the team's anxious naysayer, usually refusing to take cash because "above $10,000 it's major larceny."
+But this is life-changing money, especially for Rocky (Jane Levy, returning from the Evil Dead remake), who wants to move to California with boyfriend/partner-in-crime Money (Daniel Zovatto).
 Partly because he's in love with Rocky, Alex reluctantly agrees.

 Getting in is harder than usual, given the many extra door locks and bars on windows.
 Nobody stops to think how these defenses might impact someone wanting to make a quick escape from within.
 They know the man inside is blind, so why should they worry?